agalue/opennms-drift-kubernetes/README.md

 > **WARNING**: Make sure to use your own Domain and Location, and use the same version tag as the OpenNMS manifests.

+> **CRITICAL**: If you're planning to use the UDP Listeners (Telemetry, Flows, SNMP Traps, Syslog), and you're going to use Docker, make sure to do it on a server running Linux, not a VM, Docker for Mac or Docker for Windows, because of the reasons explained [here](https://opennms.discourse.group/t/running-in-docker-and-receiving-flows-traps-or-syslog-messages-over-udp/1103).

 ## Users Resources

 * OpenNMS Core: `https://onms.aws.agalue.net/opennms/` (for administrative tasks)